 If you want to force a Group Policy Update in Windows 11/10, you will have to make use of the built-in GPUPDATE.exe command-line tool.
 This tool lets you refresh Group Policy manually.
 In this post, we will show you how to run gpupdate /force on Windows 11/10 to force Group Policy Update.

-How to force a Group Policy Update
+How to force a Group Policy Update in Windows 11/10

 By default Group Policy gets updated in the background every 90 minutes, after a change is recorded in the Active Object.
 But you can change the Group Policy Refresh Interval or refresh it manually.

 To run this tool, open an elevated Command Prompt, type the following, and hit Enter: